David L. Meth

 A Full-Length Drama

 TO THE DEATH OF MY OWN FAMILY is an intensely dramatic nonlinear play about an Afghan-American woman who returns to Afghanistan to help her father escape, only to witness the carnage of her entire family.
 Upon her return to the U.S., she is detained, interrogated, and forced to justify her journey in order to reclaim her citizenship.
 We then learn about a deeper, darker secret that has shadowed the family for many years, but which they do not want to confront until they are forced to confront each other in the face of death.
-In one version, it is a one-woman show with over 20 characters, but it is not a monologue; rather, time is suspended and no one in the audience knows how long they are in the theater.
-In actual time, it runs over an hour in 42 pages, but like a moment of deep emotion, no clock is running.
-There is also an alternative dramatic structure in which several additional actors bring the audience into the lives of the main characters, and it is haunting.
+In this haunting multi-character version, it developed from a one-woman show in which time is suspended and no one in the audience knows how long they are in the theater.
+In actual time, it runs about 1:30 minutes with no intermission , but like a moment of deep emotion, no clock is running.

 “Nadeema’s story is certainly one worth telling ...
 A harrowing, honest narrative,” Jack Phillips Moore, Director, New Artists & Dramaturgy Pipeline, The Public, NYC - 2019